-December may mean the year is coming to an end, but that doesn’t mean your travel plans have to.
-If you’re looking for the best place to visit in December, here are some of Lonely Planet’s top picks for where to go, whether you want stunning northern lights, epic beach adventures or cosy Christmas markets.
+December may mean the year is coming to an end – but that doesn’t mean your travel plans have to.
+If you’re looking for the best place to visit in December, here are some of Lonely Planet’s top picks, whether you want stunning northern lights, epic beach adventures or cozy Christmas markets.

 Why now?
 Sleep on ice beneath the Northern Lights.

 At the Swedish village of Jukkasjärvi, one degree of latitude north of the Arctic Circle, the sun never rises in the last three weeks of the year.
 In December, darkness is the dominant state – perfect for watching the Aurora Borealis.
-Jukkasjärvi is the home of the original Icehotel, where you can spend a night in a bed made of ice — this year's winter Icehotel 33 opens on December 16.
+Jukkasjärvi is the home of the original Icehotel, where you can spend a night in a bed made of ice.
 The area is also a base for cross-country skiing, husky sledding, snowmobiling, sleigh rides, meeting reindeer and learning about traditional Sámi culture – magical for kids and grown-ups alike.
 Some 100km (62 miles) to the northwest, Abisko National Park is even further removed from the light, an otherworldly landscape offering arguably the world’s best aurora-watching.

 Vancouver Island, Canada